24 Jun 2025

 How far back can insurers check medical records?

-An insurer can access any relevant medical information as far back as the records allow, but in practice, may be more interested in medical issues that have arisen in the last five years, requesting information on the customer’s current health situation including if a full recovery has been made and the length of time you’ve been clear of a condition.
+An insurer can access any relevant medical information as far back as the records allow, but in practice, may be more interested in medical issues that have arisen in the last five years, requesting information on your current health situation including if a full recovery has been made and the length of time you’ve been clear of a condition.

-Alternatively, you can view the report at your GP’s surgery within 21 days of the request.
-At this stage, you can ask your doctor to make amendments, deny them permission to send it, or agree to the report being sent without any changes.
 Your doctor can refuse to make amendments, in which case you’re allowed to include your own personal statements in the report.
 Under the Access to Medical Records Act, your doctor doesn’t have to tell you any information they believe will cause harm to you or someone else’s physical or mental health.

-In terms of whether life insurance companies check medical records after death, Legal & General will consider a variety of evidence, including the cause and timing of death, documentation left by the deceased and any medical history that can be reasonably obtained.
+L&G will consider a variety of evidence, including the cause and timing of death, documentation left by the deceased and any medical history that can be reasonably obtained.

 Related Articles